iOS 26

 If your SIM card isn’t sitting properly in the tray, it will not work effectively, and sometimes, it will not even show on your device.

 To remove and insert your SIM card, you must remove the SIM tray with the SIM ejector tool (a pin-like object).
-Push the pin gently into the hole beside the SIM tray to release.
+Then, push the pin gently into the hole beside the SIM tray to release it.

-Take out your SIM card and check for damages to the card.
-If there are none, put the SIM card and tray back in properly.
+Take out your SIM card and check for damage to the card.
+If none exist, put the SIM card and tray back in correctly.

 Now, restart your phone and check the IMS registration status.